hideakitai/ArxTypeTraits/README.md

-Forked to add addtional traits I need.
-Requires C++17 for inline variables and variable templates.
+Forked to add traits as I find them useful.

 # ArxTypeTraits